Clinical Trials Frequently Asked Questions

 All clinical trials include guidelines about who can participate in the study.
 The guidelines, or criteria, are based upon such factors as age, type of disease, medical history, and current medical condition.
 Before joining, a person must qualify by meeting the specific criteria set up for that trial.

 Can a participant drop out of a clinical trial?

 Yes, a participant may leave a trial at any time.

-How can I find out more about the specific trials conducted at GCS?
+How can I find out more about the specific trials that are available?